Nursery

 Our indoor space has been carefully arranged into different learning zones, where our children can further their existing skills and develop new ones.

-This is our main carpet space where we listen to stories, talk about each day and do lots of thinking.
+We have our main carpet space where we listen to stories, talk about each day and do lots of thinking.
+This is also where we share our toast and milk and fruit during our day.

 Our Nursery is situated in the main school as part of Early Years so sits alongside the Reception classrooms.
 Our Nursery children share outside space with the Reception children and will sometimes work alongside them during these times which makes transition into school really smooth.